Guidelines issued on procurement of consent under GDPRRelated Practice Area: Data Protection & Privacy

 iii.
 Consent included as part of general terms and conditions; and

 iv.
 Using of opt-out boxes.

 Although a “clear affirmative act” is required in normal circumstances, the GDPR requires a higher standard of consent (“explicit consent”) in certain instances such as processing of special categories of data and data transfers to non-EU countries.
-In this respect, the Guidelines establish written statements, electronic signatures, emails or uploading a signed scanned document as being sufficient to satisfy the requirement of explicit consent.
+In this respect, the Guidelines establish written statements, electronic signatures, emails, or uploading a signed scanned document as being sufficient to satisfy the requirement of explicit consent.

-While the Guidelines are open for public consultation until the 23 January 2018, it is clear that the Article 29 Working Party has adopted an approach to consent which is onerous, to say the least, with the scales tipped tremendously in favour of data subjects and consumers.
+While the Guidelines are open for public consultation until the 23 January 2018, it is clear that the Article 29 Working Party has adopted an approach to consent which is onerous, to say the least, with the scales tipped tremendously in favor of data subjects and consumers.
 Although it remains to be seen whether any changes to the Guidelines will be forthcoming, data controllers will be well advised to start putting procedures in place in order to obtain consent from data subjects in the correct manner or to otherwise rely on alternative grounds to process data lawfully.